wbrowar/craft-guide/src/templates/docs/guide-editor.md

 1. Click the `Save` button.
 1. Use the **Guide Home** toggle to add your guide to the Guide home page or click on the title to visit the guide’s page within the CP.

-Guides in your Template Path can be included and imported by using the path `guide_template_path` in your Twig tags.

-For example, a Twig file at the location `./templates/_guide/header.twig` would be can be included using: `{% include 'guide_template_path/header.twig' %}`.

-This will allow you to move the Template Path to a different location without breaking your includes and imports.

 ## External Documentation

 Selecting `External Page` from the Content Source guide option will let you display an external page in an iframe.